Immigration Rules Appendix Skilled Worker

 3. (c) age and independent life requirement.

 1. SW 32A.2.
-In Appendix Children, where CHI 3.1 (a) or (b) refer to the applicant applying as the child of a person (P), P must not be a Skilled Worker sponsored for a job in the occupation code “6145 Care workers and home carers” or “6146 Senior care workers”, unless:
+In Appendix Children, where CHI 3.1 (a) or (b) refer to the applicant applying as the child of a person (P), P must not be a Skilled Worker sponsored for a job in:

-1. (i) was (or is being) granted entry clearance or permission to stay as a Skilled Worker, sponsored in the occupation code “6145 Care workers and home carers” or “6146 Senior care workers”, under the rules in force before 11 March 2024; and
+1. 1) was (or is being) granted entry clearance or permission as a Skilled Worker, sponsored in the SOC 2010 occupation code “6145 Care workers and home carers” or “6146 Senior care workers”, under the Rules in force before 11 March 2024; and

-2. (ii) since the grant of entry clearance or permission to stay in (i), P has continuously had permission as a Skilled Worker, sponsored in either or both these occupation codes (except that where paragraph 39E applies, that period of overstaying will be disregarded); or
+2. 2) since the grant of entry clearance or permission in (i), P has continuously had permission as a Skilled Worker, sponsored in one or more of these SOC 2010 occupation codes or SOC 2020 occupation codes (except that where paragraph 39E applies, that period of overstaying will be disregarded); or

 Financial requirement for a dependent partner or dependent child of a Skilled Worker